This is the smallest possible change to the EVM to support calls and returns.

 Taming the EVM

 To prevent control-flow traversal from “going quadratic” we must prevent the dynamic use of jumps.
-Onchain, most all uses of JUMP and JUMPI are preceded by a PUSH – that is, they are effectively static.
+On-chain, most all uses of JUMP and JUMPI are preceded by a PUSH – that is, they are effectively static.
 This proposal ensures that in valid code JUMP and JUMPI are always used statically.
-Currently, the only places that jumps must be used dynamically are to support calls and returns.
+Currently, the only places that jumps have to be used dynamically are to support calls and returns.
 For that purpose we propose CALLSUB and RETURNSUB opcodes as replacements.

 Specification